 NLE stands for “Non-Linear Editor”.
 It’s a fancy way of saying that you can pick any portion of any clip and edit it anywhere you want to in your existing video.
-Back in the tape or celluloid editing days this wasn’t so easy as the tape had to be linearly advanced to the correct point for an edit.
-Be grateful you don’t have to worry about that.
-You have options:
+Back in the tape or celluloid editing days this wasn’t so easy as the film/tape had to be linearly advanced to the correct point for an edit.
+As digital video replaced tape-based editing, the software grew to do far more than a simple cut and splice, but the early days were surprisingly primitive.

 I love Resolve as an editor.
 It has the potential to overtake what Adobe hasn’t been able to crack yet , and Apple has no interest in pursuing: the pro market.
 I find it combines the best of all the NLEs I’ve used.
 FCP X’s magnetic timeline, Premiere’s versatility and playback performance, and Avid’s “we’re interested in professionals” attitude.